 This type of treatment is given in the hospital radiotherapy department.
 You usually have this once a day from Monday to Friday with a rest over the weekend.
 External radiotherapy treatment for early cervical cancer usually lasts for 5 weeks.
 There is information below on

 Radiotherapy is carefully planned.
-At your first visit you will lie under a large machine called a simulator.
-Simulators use X-rays or CT scans to plan your treatment.
-The doctor uses this information to work out where to give your treatment to kill the most cancer cells and miss as much healthy body tissue as possible.
-The picture below shows a simulator machine.
+At your first visit you lie under a large machine that is a specialised CT scanner.
+The doctor uses this machine to work out where to give your treatment to kill the most cancer cells and miss as much healthy body tissue as possible.

 Sometimes during planning you have a tampon put into your vagina and some liquid that shows up on X-ray put into your back passage.
 This helps the doctor see the exact position of the cervix and vagina.

 A pinprick tattoo is made on your skin and this is used to line up the radiotherapy machine every day when you have your treatment.
 Sometimes more marks are made with felt pen.
 If so, you must be careful not to wash them off.
 If they fade after a while, your radiographer will redraw them.
 Don't do this yourself.

 The actual treatment only takes a few minutes.
 The radiographer will help position you on the couch and make sure you are comfortable.

 You will be left alone for the minute or two the machine is switched on.
 But the staff will be able to see you on a screen and hear you through an intercom, so call if you need them.
 The treatment does not hurt.
 You will not be able to feel it at all.
 You must lie very still for the few minutes it takes to treat you.

 Having external radiotherapy does not make you radioactive.
 It is perfectly safe to be with other people, including children, throughout your treatment course.